luraess/geo-hpc-course/README.md

 #### Programming in Julia
 On the CPU, multi-threading is made accessible via [Base.Threads] and the environment variable [JULIA_NUM_THREADS] can be used to define the number of cores to use on the CPU, e.g. `export JULIA_NUM_THREADS=2` to enable 2 threads (2 CPU cores).
 The [CUDA.jl] module permits to launch compute kernels on Nvidia GPUs within Julia.
 [JuliaGPU] provides further reading and introductory material about GPU ecosystem within [Julia].

 ## Material
-_... work in progress ..._

-The course material contains some ready-to-run example scripts and some _backbone_ draft scripts that we will complete together:
+The course material contains some ready-to-run example scripts, _tmp_ scripts that we will complete together and the solution scripts for the _tmp_ scripts.

 #### example scripts
-The example scripts provided for demonstration purpose an be accessed in [/examples/](/examples/).
-The folder contains:
-- `heat_1D.jl`
-- ...
+The active working directory during the course will be [/scripts/](/scripts/), that contains the example scripts and the _tmp_ scripts we will work on.

-#### tmp scripts
+#### example scripts
-The draft scripts provided as basis to develop your own bits are accessible in [/scripts/](/scripts/).
-The folder contains:
-- ...
+All _tmp_ scripts have the corresponding solution scripts located in [/solutions/](/solutions/)

 ## Getting started
 _... work in progress ..._

 Clone this repo (or download it otherwise) to run the example scripts and access the draft scripts to be completed during the course.

 ## Course outline
 During the course, we will go through the following steps:

+_part 1_
-1. Intro _part 1_
+1. Intro 1
 2. **TODO** Finalise the 1D heat diffusion code [/scripts/heat_1D_tmp.jl](/scripts/heat_1D_tmp.jl).
 3. See how the diffusion looks like in 2D [/scripts/heat_2D.jl](/scripts/heat_2D.jl).
 4. **TODO** Finalise the 2D loop version of the heat code [/scripts/heat_2D_loop_tmp.jl](/scripts/heat_2D_loop_tmp.jl).